Marija-Kov/train-schedule/README.md

 </p>
 <p>
  Weekday and weekend schedule differs and national holidays are taken into account automatically.
- If the departures don't exist for the entered criteria, a message will pop up.
+ If departures don't exist for the entered criteria, a message will pop up.
  Tapping on the question mark in the header, you will find more info about the app.
  Tapping on train icon will refresh the page.
-Diamond icon is just a placeholder.
+Language menu switches the language with the exception of live schedule updates which are currently only in Serbian.
 </p>

 <br>